 How to participate in the Junior Engineer certificate program

-To enter the Trainfest Junior Engineer certificate program, sign up at the Junior Engineer Program booth located near the main entrance of Trainfest.
-Once you have completed your “Trainfest Junior Engineer Operations Test Card” return to the Junior Engineer Program booth for your Junior Engineer certification.
+To enter the Trainfest Junior Engineer certificate program, sign up at the WISE Division Booth located in the kids area.
+Once you have completed your “Trainfest Junior Engineer Operations Test Card,” return to the WISE booth for your Junior Engineer certification.

-Participants could earn a “Trainfest Junior Engineer Certificate of Achievement” and a Trainfest Junior Engineer Membership Card.
+Participants can earn a “Trainfest Junior Engineer Certificate of Achievement” and a Trainfest Junior Engineer Membership Card.
 The membership card entitles the Junior Engineer to discounts for model railroad merchandise at participating area hobby shops listed on the back of the membership card.
-At least once a year, participants are invited to operate a home layout.

 Four separate levels with specific tasks have been designed to provide a well-rounded introductory understanding of railroading.